atlarge-research/opendc/site/docs/documentation/M3SA.md

 - [1] = the name of the analyzed folder.
 - [2] = the _inputs_ folder, containing various inputs / configuration files.
-- [3] = the configuration file for the Multi-Meta-Model, flexible naming, but needs to be a JSON file
+- [3] = the configuration file for M3SA, flexible naming, but needs to be a JSON file
 - [4],[10],[14],[18],[19],[20] = any other input files or folders.
 - [5] = the _outputs_ folder, containing the raw-output. can contain any other files or folders, besides the raw-output folder.